Plan and Build Metrics

 How does your system of record handle deleted records?*

 ↳ How will deleted records be updated in Ambition?
-Does your system of record include an "Is Deleted" field that can be utilized in Ambition as well?
+Does your system of record include an "Is Deleted" field that can be used in Ambition as well?

-↳ * Salesforce metrics that are built off of Salesforce Objects, not Report2Metric, will automatically have an
+↳ * Salesforce metrics that are built off of Salesforce Objects, not through the Report Sync, will automatically have an

 Is Deleted = False filter added upon saving to account for deleted records.